PL97/Constrained-Imbalaced-Learning/README.md

 # what is in run.sh
-solve the constrained optimization problem using Augmented Lagrangian method
+solve the constrained optimization problem using the Augmented Lagrangian method
 ```
 python main.py --run_name AL_trail10 \
                 --dataset diabetic \